-COMMENTS: It is common that the brows and lashes are faded on this doll.
+COMMENTS: Commonly, the brows and lashes are faded on this doll.
 Dolls of this era often have sleep eyes that stick as well.
 Some dolls have a variation of the hat that is not seen as often.
 This doll in very mint condition with wrist tag and darker brows sold for $550 at the same auction.

 MARKET REPORT: Vintage Ginny dolls are trending even or slightly down, with only Strung Ginnys showing an upward swing in prices.
 Strung Ginnys have traditionally strung (with elastic) arms, legs, and heads and are not walkers.
 They always have painted lashes.Continue to 23 of 27 below.

 SIZE: 8 inches

 MARKS: "Ginny/Vogue Dolls Inc/Pat.
 No. 2687954/Made in the USA" on the back.
 "Vogue Dolls, Inc." in blue on the white label of the dress.

 CHARACTERISTICS OF DOLL: Sleep eyes, molded lashes; walker body (not bent knee).
 The outfit is tagged, but the number of the outfit is unknown.
 Outfit includes navy panties, ginny marked shoes, and ginny white socks.

 COMMENTS: Molded lash walkers generally sell for less than painted lash walkers.
 Ginny's are "hot" dolls with collectors.

 MARKET REPORT: Vintage Ginnys are trending even or slightly down, with only Strung Ginnys showing an upward swing in prices.Continue to 24 of 27 below.